ACCESSIBLE PDF DOCUMENTS

-Adobe Acrobat Pro DC is a useful tool when creating and/or checking accesible documents.
+Adobe Acrobat Pro DC is a useful tool when creating and/or checking accessible documents.
 If you do not have Adobe Acrobat Pro on your work PC, please email the Helpdesk to request the installation of the program.

 Check Existing Documents for Accessibility